Privacy Notice, 18th December, 2023

 How long do we keep your data?

-Where we have consent to use images and videos we keep them for three years unless legal proceedings require us to keep them for a longer period.
+Where we have consent to use images and videos we keep them for the period relevant to the published work unless legal proceedings require us to keep them for a longer period.

-We keep client data for the duration of the contract with them and for one year afterwards.
+We keep client data for the duration of the contract with them when applicable and for one year afterwards.

 In the case of our financial obligations we keep client and contractor financial data for as long as required by HMRC, currently seven years.